-For example, if you’re drinking a glass of wine, keep a glass of water beside you too and drink from it every now and then.
+For example, if you’re drinking a glass of wine, keep a glass of water beside you too and sip from it every now and then.
 Then do this for every subsequent glass of wine you drink.

-But if you find that too hard to stick to or if it’s just not possible (because let’s be honest, it can be hard), try drinking at least 1 glass of water at some point in between your glasses of wine.
+If you find that too hard to stick to or if it’s just not possible (because let’s be honest, it can be hard), try drinking at least 1 glass of water at some point in between your glasses of wine.
 And then drink as much water as you can once you get home before going to sleep.

 When you wake up the next morning, make sure to drink a glass of water before drinking any drinks that contain caffeine such as coffee or tea.